 VYC Kids Conductor, Director of Music Literacy

 Cassandra Luftspring is a versatile choral conductor, composer, soprano, and pianist.
 A specialist in working with young singers, Cassie combines her artistry, passion for teaching, and knowledge of vocal development to create an environment that is both musically and socially rewarding.
 She loves enabling children of all ages to share the gift of music with each other and their communities.
-In addition to Cassie's position with VYC, she is also Assistant Director of Pacifica Singers, a Teaching Artist for Vancouver Opera’s Project Opera program, and a soprano in professional vocal ensemble and collective, musica intima.
+In addition to Cassie's position with VYC, she is Assistant Director of Pacifica Singers, a Teaching Artist for Vancouver Opera’s Project Opera program, and Director of Song-cology - the BC Cancer Agency staff choir.
+She also sings professionally with musica intima and other ensembles around Vancouver.
 Previously, she was Associate Conductor and Director of Musicianship for the Cantabile Youth Singers of Silicon Valley, where she conducted choirs for children aged 8-18 and served as accompanist for rehearsals, concerts, and international tours.
 She was also Assistant Artistic Director of the Mississauga Festival Youth Choir, and has held conducting positions with the Toronto Children's Chorus, Cantabile Choirs of Kingston, and others.

 Cassie is a seven-time winner of the Amadeus Choir’s Songwriting Competition, and her compositions have been commissioned and performed by ensembles throughout North America.
 A recipient of numerous academic awards, Cassandra received a Master of Music degree in choral conducting from the University of Toronto, and a degree in piano and composition from Queen’s University, where she also founded and directed Momentum Vocal Group.